Amsterdam/GOB-Management-Frontend/README.md

 The project uses the [Amsterdam Styled Components](https://github.com/Amsterdam/amsterdam-styled-components) for most of its UI elements.
 [React-Bootstrap](https://react-bootstrap.github.io/) is used for any remaining styling issues.

-Icons are mainly imported from the [Font Awesome](https://github.com/FortAwesome/react-fontawesome) library
+Icons are mainly imported from the [Font Awesome](https://github.com/FortAwesome/react-fontawesome) library.

 ## Dependencies